- 1.Kitchen Secrets with Your Chef

 - 5.Restaurant News & Announcements

 - 6.Unique Series

 - 10.Restaurant Specials and Promotions

 - 19.Local Suppliers Feature

 - 20.Loyalty Programs Publicity

-Blogs that surpass 51 relevant posts increase their traffic by 53% and triple it once they hit the 100 article mark.
+Companies that have blogs generate 55% more website visits than those without blogs.
 So, if you post quality content often, you too can bring substantially more people to your website.
 This is particularly beneficial if you want them to order from you online, but not only.
 I’ve crafted a list of restaurant blog ideas you can use to write at least 50 articles and get that extra website traffic.

 20 Restaurant Blog Ideas to Increase Website Traffic

 1. Kitchen Secrets with Your Chef

 Your chef is who makes the magic happen, so they are the ones people are most excited to hear from when it comes to kitchen tips and tricks.
 Your chef can share anything that has to do with their job, from the best way to strain pasta to must-have kitchen utensils or how to make the perfect steak sauce.